Which site would you like to visit?

-Here, in the town of Maggiora 100 miles northeast of the Langhe, Antonio’s son Bernardo was making Spanna—as Nebbiolo is known in Alto Piemonte—in the late 1950s that took its place easily alongside the wines of Giacomo Conterno and Bartolo Mascarello on the very short list of consistently great Piedmont producers at that time.
+There, in the town of Maggiora 100 miles northeast of the Langhe, Antonio’s son Bernardo was making Spanna—as Nebbiolo is known in Alto Piemonte—in the late 1950s that took its place easily alongside the wines of Giacomo Conterno and Bartolo Mascarello on the very short list of consistently great Piedmont producers of the day.

-Today Antonio Vallana’s great-grandchildrenMarina and Francis are using many of the same traditional methods and vineyards to fashion wines that would make their ancestors proud: wines of brilliant character that make no concessions to trends, and that are completely true to their place and history.
+More important to today’s lovers of traditionally-made Nebbiolo is that Bernardo’s grandchildren—Marina and Francis—are again crafting wines that would make their ancestors proud.
+They are wines of classic character that make no concessions to fashion and are true to their place and history.

 Long compared to Barolo and Barbaresco, Vallana’s wines are quite different in character, due to the very different terroirs of the Alto Piemonte.
 Alto Piemonte lies at the foothills of the Alps where the warm Mediterranean and temperate Continental climates of Europe meet.
 The cooling flow of air through the alpine valleys and the presence of large lakes creates moderate conditions that are ideal for the unique local expression of Nebbiolo.

 It is fortunate indeed that Francis and Marina choose to emulate Bernardo’s approach in making the Vallana wines today.
 Their grandfather was a perfectionist who, as Marina states “would accept no compromise in the quality of his wines, which he loved with all his soul.”

-The time spent in barrel varies by wine: 6 months for Spanna normale; 12 months for Spanna Bernardo Vallana, and two years for Gattinara, followed by an extended period of bottle aging before the wines are deemed ready to meet the world.
+The time spent in barrel varies by wine; from 6 months for Spanna normale; to two or more years for Gattinara and Boca, followed by an extended period of bottle aging before the wines are deemed ready to meet the world.

 Adding to Cart.